It all started with him

 Free will?
 Nah... just big brother's example and similar genes.
 A 5-year-old girl is no freer to will what she wills than a Schopenhauer's "man".

-Ethan and Naomi go to Chess4Life coaching sessions, then begin to study chess with GM Greg Serper.
+Ethan and Naomi play at many local tournaments.
+They study chess with GM Greg Serper.
 Coaches are integral to their success.

 Both Ethan and Naomi win first places at the State Elementary Chess Championship, in grades 5 and K. It's destiny.